Olympics 2020 Strengthens Kids Skateboarding Camp Trend [Opinion]

 With the 2020 Olympics shining a light on skateboarding, it should be no surprise to see a surge in skate camps for kids in 2017.
 For example, East Bay Times reports that a new skateboarding camp for kids recently opened in Antioch, California, at their local recreation department.

 Another surprise about the skateboarding camp trend is the target age groups.
-As it appears, new ones opening across America are intended for children as young as seven-years-old.
+As it appears, new ones opening across America are intended for children as young as 7-years-old.

 For instance, at the Hickman Skate Hangar in Honolulu, Hawaii, kids from ages seven to 17 are encouraged to participate in their skateboarding clinics.

-When interviewing the Middleman Skateboard Ministries about their skateboarding camps, it was noted by the Waco Tribune that 10-year-old Noah Mead started skating when he was five-years-old.
+When interviewing the Middleman Skateboard Ministries about their skateboarding camps, it was noted by the Waco Tribune that 10-year-old Noah Mead started skating when he was 5-years-old.

 Interestingly, seeing a headline about a 10-year-old that knows a long list of skateboarding tricks is no longer surprising.